qed-builders/tech-challenge/README.md

 ## Overview

-Using the [Weather API](https://www.weatherapi.com) and [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), build an application that will display forecast for current location.
+Using the [Weather API](https://www.weatherapi.com) and [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), build an application that will display the forecast for the current location.
 The main page should display the days of the week, along with the forecasted temperature.

 ## Tech Stack